secretlifeof/juhuui/README.md

 ### A relatively small and performant UI-library

-> Hello creature.
-How are you?
-Do you also feel average? 😽

-Juhuui is similar to other UI-libraries (there are sooo many...).
-The only thing that can be said, **try it and see if your brain feels comfortable using it**.
-[HTM](https://github.com/developit/htm) is the only dependency and is used for loading SVGs.
+Juhuui might be just another UI library that creates atomic CSS.
+[HTM](https://github.com/developit/htm) is the only dependency and that is needed for loading SVGs.
 It is flexible (not dependant on React/Preact), small (<9kb) and themeable.

 ---